Here is my review of the NadaChair BackUp, the high-end wearable chair for posture support.

 After testing out the BackUp for two days, it’s safe to say that it’s comfortable to wear.
 The setup of the brace is similar to the BetterBack, a competing back support product.
 The main difference between the two is that the straps are tightened on the inner part of the legs for the BackUp, whereas the BetterBack is tightened via the outside of the legs.

 This back brace is on the larger size, which is a benefit as it means that the distribution of support is spread across a wide area, which helps to make it comfortable to wear.
 The downside to this back support is the price – it’s slightly more expensive than other similar products at $73.
 However, it does offer more support than lower priced alternatives, plus it’s easy to fold and travel with, which is a major bonus.

 Despite the higher price of this product, it’s a firm favorite of mine.
 You can sit comfortably with the BackUp on and have your legs spaced wider apart while sitting and still get good support from it.
 The back support that this product offers is fantastic – it can even be used as a temporary chair for at ball games or stadium seating, providing comfort and support.

-Each time I’ve worn this, regardless of how long for, I’ve always felt product, and in a comfortable position to prevent back pain.
-For this reason, I feel that this product is as good as than the BetterBack.
+Each time I’ve worn this, regardless of how long for, I’ve always felt productive, and in a comfortable position to prevent back pain.
+For this reason, I feel that this product is as good as the BetterBack.
 It’s comfortable and always effective.

 Other similar products tend to be hit and miss – sometimes they are comfortable and other times they are not.
 The elastic version of the BackUp, called the BackRx, which is also made by Nada Chair, was not useful to me because it can’t be adjusted.